Skip to main content

 • people living in regional and remote communities

 The National Strategy Advisory Group was established to ensure the views and experiences of our priority groups, as well as non-government organisations, academics, community members and individuals, are embedded in the design, implementation and evaluation of the National Strategy’s measures.
-The National Strategy Advisory Group was supported by a specialist adviser – the former National Children's Commissioner.

 Read Communiqués of the National Strategy Advisory Group